-- Description: Only applies when selecting from an accelerated datamodel.
-When false, Splunk only provides results from summary directories when those directories are up-to-date.
-That is, if the datamodel definition has changed, those summary directories which are older than the new definition are not used when producing output from tstats.
+- Description: Only applies when selecting from an accelerated data model.
+To return results from summary directories only when those directories are up-to-date, set this parameter to false.
+If the data model definition has changed, summary directories that are older than the new definition are not used when producing output from tstats.
 This default ensures that the output from tstats will always reflect your current configuration.
-When set to true, tsats will use both current summary data and summary data that was generated prior to the definition change.
+When set to true, tstats will use both current summary data and summary data that was generated prior to the definition change.
 Essentially this is an advanced performance feature for cases where you know that the old summaries are "good enough".
-Defaults to false.

 - Syntax: chunk_size=<unsigned_int>